EricSoderTeach/ActionsIntermediate/hol/concurrency.md

 </details>

-7. **Add the First Job**
+7. **Add the 'upload-tree' Job**
    Add a job that runs on the latest Ubuntu runner.
-Include steps to check out the repository, list the files in the repository, group the output with the `::group::` workflow command and simulate work by pausing for 30 seconds.
+Include step to check out the repository, list the files in the repository and add it to a `.txt` file, group the output with the `::group::` workflow command.
+Add a step to upload the `.txt` file as an artifact and simulate work by pausing for 10 seconds.

 <details>
   <summary>Solution</summary>